clutchthrower/Hemma/README.md

   dashboards:
     dashboard-hom:
       mode: yaml
-      title: "Hōm"
+      title: "Hemma"
       icon: mdi:home
       show_in_sidebar: true
-      filename: dashboards/hom/hom.yaml
+      filename: dashboards/hemma/hemma.yaml
 ```

-Restart Home Assistant, then refresh your browser and open **Hōm** from the sidebar.
+Restart Home Assistant, then refresh your browser and open **Hemma** from the sidebar.

 ---

 ### 4. Configure entities & helpers

 - Update entity IDs in the YAML files to match your own setup (lights, media players, sensors, etc.).
-- Make sure everything defined in `packages/hom_helpers.yaml` exists in your config and uses the correct entity IDs.
+- Make sure everything defined in `packages/hemma_helpers.yaml` exists in your config and uses the correct entity IDs.

 ---